 Like the other DGs central to entrepreneurship, DG RTD also contributes to General Objective 1 for a new boost for jobs, growth and investment.
 Its key contributions in this respect are mainly to be found in Specific Objective 1.2, which is dedicated to establishing the right framework conditions to capitalise on the results of European research and innovation by involving all actors in the innovation process (so-called "Open Innovation").
 One of the five pillars for realising this specific objective relies on boosting investment and innovation, "especially ensuring access to finance and advice, which is about facilitating access to funds and advisory mechanisms for innovative ideas, and especially with Small and Medium-Sized enterprises".
-The key actions on which this pillar rests are (i) optimal use of the EFSI; (ii) increasing synergies with structural funds; (iii) the European Fund of Funds; (iv) and the European Innovation Council.
+The key actions on which this pillar rests are (i) optimal use of the EFSI; (ii) increasing synergies with structural funds; (iii) the European Fund of Funds; (iv) and the European Innovation Council .

 The various initiatives of DG RTD amount to alternative paths that will be tested over the current period until 2020, when the most effective option will be determined and further elaborated.
 The European Innovation Council in particular should prove promising for entrepreneurs, as it is conceived as a one-stop shop for innovators, with specific focus on innovative SMEs.
 DG RTD's task related to increasing synergies with structural funds of the EU are important to ensure coherence between this DG and other actors in the Commission and at EU level that are involved with entrepreneurship, including DG CONNECT, DG REGIO and the European Investment Bank.
 This task aims to maximise synergies between H2020, the EFSI and the European Structural and Investment Funds (ESIF).
 Of these DGs, coordination with DG REGIO is further increased through the creation of a so-called Knowledge Exchange Platform between the Commission and Committee of the Regions, which aims to "valorise and increase the impact of Europe's R&I programmes and initiatives on innovation at local and regional level".
+228

 As coordinating actor of the Commission's so-called Research & Innovation Family, DG RTD plays a central role in connecting the actions of a wide range of DGs involved in developing and implementing the EU's entrepreneurship policy.
-These include DG GROW, DG EAC and DG HOME, as well as DG CONNECT, all of which develop policies that support or complement DG Research and Innovation policies.
-Other internal stakeholders of DG RTD include the four executive agencies part of the Research family in the Commission, and which implement parts of the Horizon 2020 programme.
-They are the European Research Council Executive Agency (ERCEA), the Innovation and Networks Executive Agency (INEA), the Research Executive Agency (REA) and, crucially, the Executive Agency for SMEs.
-While DG RTD is the leading partner DG of the ERCEA and REA, DG GROW is chairs the Steering Committee of the EASME, through which most coordination between DG GROW and DG RTD occurs.
+These include DG GROW, DG EAC and DG HOME, as well as DG CONNECT, all of which develop policies that support or complement DG Research and Innovation policies Control of the Commission's so-called Research & Innovation Family, DG RTD plays a central role in connecting the actions of a wide range of DG RROW, DG EAC and DG HOME, as well as DG CONNECT, all of which develop policies that support or complement DG Research and Innovation policies.